Technologyman00/Teensy-PC_RGB_Controller/README.md

 The whole Idea behind this project was to create a much better RGB controller than the controllers or MB softwares I have seen.
 Currently It has already met that goal as it can play any pattern for many many LEDs and up to individual 40 devices.
 I am still working on the user interface and many quality of life things, but the main functionality does work.
 HOWEVER, it will need a PCB made in order to power all the LEDs as a Teensy cannot power that many safely.

+## Features

+- No Extra load on the CPU.
+The teensy has its own built in CPU that will handle all of the commands to the ARGB devices.
+- Store Loads of Patterns or Huge animations.
+The teensy uses an SD card to save and read all of the patterns allowing for a huge number of patterns to be saved.
+- Up to 40 ports.
+Most Controllers top out at a maximum of 4 ports.
+The teensy has 40!
+This allows each device to do it's own individual pattern.
+- Any pattern!
+There are no limitations on what can be displayed because it plays back frames allowing an almost infinite amount of customization.
+- Standard Plugs!
+This uses the regular 3 pin 5V ARGB connectors so any device with the same connector can be used!
+- OPEN SOURCE!
+Are you a bit more handy than most?
+You can change anything you would ever what about this project!

 ## Documentation
 ### Pattern Files